 Hearth rugs are designed to protect the flooring near your fireplace.
 Sparks and embers can jump from the fireplace and land nearby.
 A fire-resistant hearth rug can keep your floors and carpeting looking their best.
 The rug's design also works as a safety tool.

-A hearth rug comes in three basic shapes: oval, half-round and rectangular.
+Hearth rugs come in three basic shapes: oval, half-round and rectangular.
 Half-round is the most traditional style, followed by rectangular.
-Both of these are popular choices because they have a flat edge that can be placed right against the fireplace.
+Both of these are popular choices because they have a flat edge that you can place right against the fireplace.
 This design element offers better coverage close to the hot zone.

-Hearth rugs are made of wool, fiberglass or synthetic.
-There are benefits and drawbacks to each.
+Hearth rugs are made of wool, fiberglass or synthetic material.
+Here are some points to consider when choosing a material:

 - Fire extinguishers help protect your home and family in case flames escape the fireplace.